chocolay/chocolay.github.io/_pages/about.md

 After I left academia, I island-hopped around the tropical Pacific for months before settling down in the Upper Peninsula, just down the beach from where I grew up.
 Now I work with entrepreneurs and established companies around the world, building complex web-based deep learning models and data visualizations.

-I'm always happy to chat about possible collaborations with people, so please contact me.
+I'm always happy to chat about possible projects, so please contact me.